zanymuzik/notes/MIT - Lec 6 - Raft (1).md

  - BUT these are all single points of failure -- not desirable
 	  - can one do better?

-### The big insight for coping w/ partition: majority vote
+### Majority Vote
  - require an odd number of servers, e.g. 3
- - agreement from a majority is required to do anything -- 2 out of 3 why does majority help avoid split brain? at most one partition can have a majority breaks the symmetry we saw with just two servers
+ - agreement from a majority is required to do anything -- 2 out of 3
+ - why does majority help avoid split brain?
+    - at most one partition can have a majority
+    - breaks the symmetry we saw with just two servers
-  note: majority is out of all servers, not just out of live ones more generally 2f+1 can tolerate f failed servers
+ - note: majority is out of all servers, not just out of live ones
+ - more generally 2f+1 can tolerate f failed servers
-    since the remaining f+1 is a majority of 2f+1 if more than f fail (or can't be contacted), no progress often called "quorum" systems
+    - since the remaining f+1 is a majority of 2f+1
+    - if more than f fail (or can't be contacted), no progress
+ - often called **quorum** systems

 a key property of majorities is that any two must intersect e.g. successive majorities for Raft leader election must overlap